 The major purpose of queries is to obtain clarification when documentation in the health record impacts an externally reportable data element and is illegible, incomplete, unclear, inconsistent, or imprecise.
-As noted earlier in this manual, queries should not be leading by eliciting a specific response, introduce new information not documented elsewhere, be "yes/no" in format, or appear to question a provider's clinical judgment.
+As noted earlier in this manual, queries should not lead the provider to a specific diagnosis or response; introduce new information not documented elsewhere; reference directly or indirectly any financial, severity of illness, or risk of mortality impact of the query response; or appear to question a provider's clinical judgment.